Understanding an affidavit is essential for anyone involved in business, finance, or law.

 - A notarized signature

-Here we outline an approach to writing your own affidavit, and then define different affidavit formats and their various uses:
+Here we outline an approach to writing your affidavit and then define different formats and their various uses:

-- Provide sworn confirmation of the facts – Before you outline the facts, you need to swear that what you’re about to report is true to the best of your knowledge.
+Before you outline the facts, you must swear that what you’re about to report is true to your knowledge.
 Remember, this is the written equivalent of swearing under oath in court.
-You may reconfirm your sworn statement at the end of your affidavit, after you’ve listed the facts.

 Remember to bring some form of official identification, such as a passport or driver’s license, to prove your identity to the notary.

-Once you complete the previous steps, you’re ready to sign your affidavit in the presence of the notary.
-Both you and the notary will need to sign:
+Once you complete the previous steps, you can sign your affidavit in the notary’s presence.
+Both you and the notary will need to sign the following:

-- Any changes or alterations made to the affidavit in the presence of the notary
+- Any changes or alterations made to the document in the presence of the notary

 - Each page of the document